Master of Public Health

 Examples of courses that you may take include:

-This concentration offers a combination of public health and health care administration classes that provides you with a multifaceted understanding of the administrative and business aspects of health care.
-Use the skills learned in the curriculum to pursue leadership roles in both governmental and non-governmental settings.
+This concentration offers a combination of public health and health care administration courses that provide students with a multifaceted understanding of the administrative and business aspects of healthcare.
+Graduates of this concentration may take leadership roles in working to improve the quality of policies, programs and services offered in healthcare, social service, academic and public health organizations.

 Examples of courses that you may take include: